awwright/http-progress/draft-wright-http-patch-byterange.md

   RFC9112: HTTP/1.1

 informative:
+  RFC2046: "Multipurpose Internet Mail Extensions (MIME) Part Two: Media Types"
-  RFC4918: HTTP Extensions for Web Distributed Authoring and Versioning (WebDAV)
+  RFC4918: "HTTP Extensions for Web Distributed Authoring and Versioning (WebDAV)"
-  RFC5789: PATCH Method for HTTP
+  RFC5789: "PATCH Method for HTTP"

 --- abstract

-This document specifies a new media type intended for use in PATCH payloads that overwrites a specific byte range, to allow random access writes, or allow a resource to be uploaded in several segments.
+This document specifies a media type for PATCH payloads that overwrites a specific byte range, to allow random access writes, or allow a resource to be uploaded in several segments.